A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM

-One main heating source in the ISM comes from the photo-electric effect on dust grains, where electrons ejected from dust grains by FUV radiation thermalize with the gas.
-We use the results in \citet{WD2001b} Equation (44) to calculate the heating from the photo-electric effect on dust grains.
+One main heating source in the ISM comes from the photoelectric effect on dust grains, where electrons ejected from dust grains by FUV radiation thermalize with the gas.
+We use the results in \citet{WD2001b} Equation (44) to calculate the heating from the photoelectric effect on dust grains.
 The rates are extracted from their Table 2, using the values for $R_v=3.1$, $b_c=4.0$, and radiation field with ISRF spectrum.

-\subsubsection{$\Ht$ formation on dust grains, and UV pumping of $\Ht$}
+\subsubsection{$\Ht$ Formation on Dust Grains, and UV Pumping of $\Ht$}

-We follow \citet{HM1979}, using their Equation (6.43) for heating from $\Ht$ formation on dust grains, and their Equation (6.46) for UV pumping of $\Ht$.
+We follow \citet{HM1979}, using their Equation (6.43) for heating from $\Ht$ formation on dust grains and their Equation (6.46) for UV pumping of $\Ht$.
 Both processes are more efficient at higher densities.
 The rate of $\Ht$ formation on grains increases with density.
 For UV pumping, the energy is initially in the excited rotational/vibrational levels of $\Ht$, and subsequently turns into heat by collisional de-excitation.